SoftwareUnderstanding/softsim/README.md

 # Description

+## GraphRep
+This Section introduce the process of how to convert and clean the raw softrware into a embedded graph representation dataset for software similarity.

 ### Raw Data Obtain
 For obtain the dataset, we use two essential tools: Somef and Inspect4py.
 The raw data is obtained by the github links provided by [Paper With Code](https://paperswithcode.com/).